mahmutovAR/imagesort/README.md

 This application sorts images by their resolutions into the directories named "Width x Height" (for example, "1920x1080").

 * if folder already exists files will be added there,
-* if there are files with the same names, but they are different, then the new file will be renamed:
+* if the file with the same names already exists, then the new file will be renamed:
   "!{num}-" will be added to its name (for example, "!3-wallpaper_1.png").

 All images from the nested directories in the initial folder will be sorted too.